 - Bullying and Harassment

 - Health & Safety

 Ecosurety employees and external stakeholders are encouraged to report any concerns related to its direct activities or its supply chains.
 Our policies are available on request, simply contact us for more information

 Ecosurety have supplier approval and supplier review processes in place, including checks on adherence to Modern Slavery Act when auditing our strategic suppliers.
-We are currently updating our Supplier Code of Conduct which will be sent to all suppliers informing them of our latest stance and requesting their acknowledgement and agreement.

 Ecosurety recognises that it is our responsibility to ensure that our employees are aware of the reality of modern slavery around the world.
 We provide briefings to all employees within our induction process, and during staff updates throughout the year.
 Annual training via our online platform is mandatory for all procurement team members.